HardikSoni30/Reinforcement-Learning/README.md

 ## Usage

-To demonstrate the usage of these algorithms on the FrozenLake environment, refer to the `frozen_lake_train.ipynb` Jupyter Notebook.
-This notebook provides a step-by-step guide for training and evaluating the algorithms, including visualizations of the results.
+To demonstrate the usage of these algorithms on the FrozenLake environment, refer to the `frozen_lake_train.py` file.
+This file provides a step-by-step guide for training and evaluating the algorithms, including visualizations of the results.

 ### Running the Notebook